 It’s preferable if the house is on the front half of the lot, but make sure the entrance isn’t below road level, as this could allow positive energy to bypass the house.

-Onsite Property Selectionnear cemeteries are likely to be lower than in other locations.
+Onsite Property selection near cemeteries is likely to be lower than in other locations.
+Onsite property selection refers to the process of choosing a specific piece of land or property for development or construction.
 However, because burial places are Yin in nature in feng shui, it is not ideal for your property to be close to or within one in your neighborhood.

 Residents who live near a cemetery are more likely to be mentally influenced as Yin energy enters the home.